felandreirabago/StudentsInformationSystem/README.md

 If downloading the codes for this app, please include the png files.
-Also, please download and install the Oswald and Bebas Neue font for the layout.